jotne-rc/EDMtruePLM/Readme.md

 ### Description

-When invoked, this API call returns the root breakdown element information for the specified project, providing essential details about the project's structure in EDMtruePLM.In the Pythonscript [`project_root_bkd_element.py`](/project_root_bkd_element.py), users will find the necessary code to perform this operation.
+When invoked, this API call returns the root breakdown element information for the specified project, providing essential details about the project"s structure in EDMtruePLM.In the Pythonscript [`project_root_bkd_element.py`](/project_root_bkd_element.py), users will find the necessary code to perform this operation.

 ## 4. API call for creating new breakdown element